slothAD/KindredCommands/README.md

 - `.prisoner grueltransform (prefab)`
   - will set the prisoner to transform into the specified prefab when they mutate.
   - Example: *.prisoner grueltransform ChurchOfLight_Lightweaver*
+- `.prisoner gruelsettings`
+  - will list the current settings for gruel mutation if changed.

 ### Misc Commands